codingnninja/laravel-render-template/README.md

 # laravel-render-template

-Do you want to host your Laravel application for free and stress free?
-This is guide will take you step by step until your application is hosted on render.com.
+Do you want to host your Laravel application for FREE and stress free?
+This guide will take you step by step until your application is hosted on render.com.

 Now, let's get started.

 ## 1. Set up an account on render.com

-Now, you need to check out [render.com](https://render.com) and click on signup.
-It is preferable to signup with GitHub since you will be using GitHub in the hosting process.
+Now, you need to [click to sign up](https://dashboard.render.com/login) on Render.
+It is preferable to sign up with GitHub since you will be using GitHub in the hosting process.

 ## 2. Force Laravel to accept only https

-To force Laravel to allow https by default, make sure you App/Provider/AppServiceProvider.php looks like below:
+To force Laravel to allow https by default, make sure you `App/Provider/AppServiceProvider.php` contains the line and block of code below:

 ```
 use Illuminate\Routing\UrlGenerator;